-33 Political Science elective courses: choose four courses from any designation or combination of designations (AP, PT, CP, IR) 12 Political Science course with International Politics designation (IR) 3 Political Science course with Comparative Politics designation (CP) 3 Political Science course with Political Theory designation (PT) 3 Political Science course with American Politics designation (AP) 3 es: choose one course from each of the following designations Political Science Capstone American Government 3 Research Methods in Political Science 3 Perspectives on Politics 3 Research Methods in Political Science American Government Political Science Capstone es: choose one course from each of the following designations Political Science course with American Politics designation (AP) Political Science course with Political Theory designation (PT) Political Science course with Comparative Politics designation (CP) Political Science course with International Politics designation (IR) Political Science elective courses: choose four courses from any designation or
+PO-100 Perspectives on Politics 3 PO-200 Research Methods in Political Science 3 PO-201 American Government 3 PO-499 Political Science Capstone 0 Distribution Courses: choose e one course from each of the following designations PO- Political Science course with American Politics designation (AP) 3 PO- Political Science course with Political Theory designation (PT) 3 PO- Political Science course with Comparative Politics designation (CP) 3 PO- Political Science course with International Relations designation (IR) 3 PO- Political Science elective courses: choose four courses from any designation or combination of designations (AP, PT, CP, IR) 12

-- PO-XXX, the Political Science Capstone course must be taken at the University during the spring semester of a student's senior year. - 2 Students are required to take one Political Science course identified as a seminar course.
+- PO-499, the Political Science Capstone course must be taken at the University during the spring semester of a student's senior year. - 2 Students are required to take one Political Science course identified as a seminar course.
 The seminar course may be taken either as a Distribution Course or as an Elective Course.